-Dr. Victoria Crenshaw is Senior Vice President of Health and Innovation.
-She is the subject matter expert in all healthcarerelated areas.
+Dr. Victoria Crenshaw is Senior Vice President of Health and Innovation, and Executive Director of Operations for Opus Select and Hospice House of Hampton Roads.
+She is the subject matter expert in all healthcare-related areas.
 She is developing innovative ways to drive the programs and processes on the Westminster-Canterbury campus and in our community.
 She has consistently led her teams to produce outstanding clinical outcomes with CMS 5 Star designation, employing cutting-edge benchmarking tools and strategies.
 Dr. Crenshaw is a Geropsychologist with a Master's Degree in Gerontology and a doctorate in Developmental Psychology with a concentration in Aging.
 She has an extensive healthcare clinical and operations background.
 She has served as the Vice President of a nationwide healthcare organization providing oversight to 126 skilled and assisted living centers in nine states.
-She also served as the Vice President of Programs and Services for the Alzheimer's Association, National Capital Division.
+She also served as the Vice President of Programs and Services for the Alzheimer's Association, National Capital Division, and is Chair of the Mayor's Commission on Aging for the City of Virginia Beach.